fbpx

 Muslim woman listens to AudioBlog while outdoorsA3.
 As a result of my career path which started with a PhD in Work and Business Psychology, 15+ years working as a Psychologist in roles that were aligned with HR and Career Development, and 7 years and counting in the private sector as an HR Consultant, Career Coach, and Executive Coach I have a rare perspective.
 I’ve worked in the public and private sectors and consulted for non-profit organizations.
 On the personal side, with parents and other relatives who immigrated to Canada from Ghana and Jamaica, I understand the newcomer experience despite being born in Canada.
 As a Black woman, I have a first-hand understanding of what it’s like to be a person of colour and the unique challenges that present as one navigates the world personally and professionally.

 For some people, paying attention to issues that include workplace culture, harassment, bullying, diversity and inclusion, underemployment, etc. seems progressive.
 For others, these topics are fundamental because they have a powerful impact on their day-to-day existence.
 Many of my clients choose to work with me because they know that I understand issues that others downplay or don’t know how to work around.
-A portion of my insights shows up on my blog.
+A portion of these insights shows up on my blog.

 Q4.
 Why did you create an AudioBlog?